-Jones County Junior College does not discriminate on the basis of race, color, national origin, age, sex, or disability in its programs, activities, or employment practices.
-The following persons have been designated to handle inquiries and grievances regarding the non-discrimination policies: (ADA/ Section 504) Dr. Kisha Jones, ADA Coordinator, Student Affairs, 601-477-2673, ADACoordinator@jcjc.edu; and (Title IX) Kayla Hankins, Interim Title IX Coordinator, Hutcheson Hubbard Administration Building, 601-477-4026, email@example.com.
+Jones County Junior College does not discriminate on the basis of race, color, religion, national origin, age, sex, sexual orientation, or qualified disability in its programs, activities, or employment practices.
+The following persons have been designated to handle inquiries and grievances regarding the non-discrimination policies: (ADA/ Section 504) Dr. Kisha Jones, ADA Coordinator, Student Affairs, 601-477-2673, ADACoordinator@jcjc.edu; and (Title IX) Kayla Hankins, Interim Title IX Coordinator, Hutcheson Hubbard Administration Building, 601-477-4026, firstname.lastname@example.org.
 Jones County Junior College, 900 South Court Street, Ellisville, MS 39437.

 Hutcheson Hubbard Administration Building

 What is Title IX?

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs and activities that receive federal financial assistance.

 The U.S. Department of Education gives grants of financial assistance to schools and colleges.
 The Title IX regulation describes the conduct that violates Title IX.
 Examples of the types of discrimination that are covered under Title IX include sexual harassment, the failure to provide equal opportunity in athletics, and discrimination based on pregnancy.

 Jones County Junior College is covered under this law since it receives federal funds for Career and Technical programs, financial assistance for students, and federal grants.